josephbeuysmum/Dertisch/README.md

 -	remove `...Protocol` from protocol names?
 -	reintroduce timeout stopwatch to `FZUrlSessionService`;
 -	complete list of MIME types in `FZUrlSessionService`;
+-   use cuisine as a metaphor instead of tailoring.

 -----------------------
 On the name "Filzanzug"